On Confidence Sequences for Bounded Random Processes via Universal Gambling Strategies: Two-Horse Race and 0,1 -Valued Processes

 where we define $S_t\defeq \sum_{i=1}^t Y_i$,

 \end{corollary}

-\begin{remark}[An asymptotic behavior] \titrevision{Using this simplified outer bound, we can argue that the confidence sequence from universal gambling closely emulates the hypothetical time-uniform Hoeffiding~\eqref{eq:hypothetic_confidence_sequence}.
+\begin{remark}[An asymptotic behavior] \titrevision{Using this simplified outer bound, we can argue that the confidence sequence from universal gambling closely emulates the hypothetical time-uniform Hoeffiding in~\eqnref{eq:hypothetic_confidence_sequence}.
 For $t$ sufficiently large,} the size of the interval in Corollary~\ref{cor:hr_interval} behaves as